Start9Labs/documentation/site/source/user-manual/flashing.rst

 Whether you download EmbassyOS from our image server or build it yourself, you'll need to flash it onto a microSD card.

 #.
-Download `balenaEtcher <https://www.balena.io/etcher/>`_ onto your Mac, Windows, or Linux computer.
+Download `balenaEtcher <https://www.balena.io/etcher/>`_ onto your Linux, Mac, or Windows computer.
 #.
 Insert the microSD card into your computer, either directly or using an adapter.
 #.
 Open balenaEtcher.